iter8-tools/docs/docs/tutorials/chaos/slo-validation-chaos.md

 kubectl scale --replicas=3 -n default deploy/httpbin
 ```

 The scaled app is now more resilient.
-Performing the same experiments as above will now result in SLOs being satisfied and a winner being found.
+Performing the same experiments as above will now result in SLOs being satisfied.
 [Relaunch the experiments](#launch-experiments) and [observe the experiments](#observe-experiments).
 You should now find that the SLOs are satisfied.

 ***